Used cars are like blind dates. You never know what you’re going to get.

 Later selling of the car.

-The car you bought can also be seemed as an investment.
-You know you’re going to lose some of that investment (that’s the nature of car-trade); why not loose less.
+The car you bought can also seem like an investment.
+You know you’re going to lose some of that investment (that’s the nature of car-trade); why not lose less.
 Unless you plan to run the car “into the ground” try buying a brand and type that you’ll be able to sell later and not wait long.
-Better some money in the pocket then a useless heap at the scrapyard.
+Better some money in the pocket than a useless heap at the scrapyard.

 Whatever decision YOU make is the best.
 As mentioned previously, there will always be a better car for a better price.
 Just be sure to do all of the mentioned tips (or more) so that you can minimize any eventual mistake from the technical side.
 All the rest is, as you will see a matter of luck.